Sean Murphy Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks third in the league with a collective 10 strikeouts per nine innings.
+- The Reds pitching staff ranks fifth in MLB with a collective 10 strikeouts per nine innings.

-- The Reds have the 18th-ranked team ERA across all MLB pitching staffs (4.62).
+- The Reds' 4.86 team ERA ranks 19th across all MLB pitching staffs.

-- Reds pitchers combine to allow the third-fewest home runs in baseball (six total, 0.8 per game).
+- Reds pitchers combine to allow nine home runs (0.9 per game), the sixth-fewest in baseball.

-- The Reds are sending Ashcraft (1-0) out to make his second start of the season.
+- Greene (0-0) pitches for the Reds to make his third start this season.

-- In his last time out -- out of the bullpen on Sunday -- the right-hander threw 2/3 innings against the Philadelphia Phillies while surrendering hits.
+- His last time out was out of the bullpen on Tuesday when the righty tossed 2/3 innings against the Atlanta Braves while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.